gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 ## RegExps

-It will be nice to have RegExps in Egg:
+It will be nice to have support for RegExps in Egg:

 ```ruby
 ➜  egg-oop-parser-solution git:(master) cat examples/regexp-simple.egg